JoseCutileiro/IST-Projects/README.md

 processor: "Pepe - 16"
 Note: please dont try this on a raspberry pi (it wont work)

-Authors: José Cutileiro & Pedro Lobo
+Authors: José Cutileiro & Pedro Lobo & Inês Garcia

 *********************************************************************************************************************************************************************************